-In June 2015, Scotland Excel's Joint Committee approved a three-year corporate strategy for the organisation.
-As this strategy period ended on 31 March 2018, the organisation has been working on the development of a new corporate strategy which will be presented to the Joint Committee in June 2018.
+In June 2015, Scotland Excel published its Corporate Strategy 2015-18 following approval by the Joint Committee.
+As this strategy period ended on 31 March 2018, the organisation has been working on the development of a new strategy to guide future business activities.